leftstick/smallpic-2-css/README.md

 |    |---react-logo.png
 ```

-The `css` will be generated at `root/dist/generated.css`, and content would be like this:
+The `css` will be generated to `root/dist/generated.css`, and content would be like this:

 ```css
 .es6{